Skip to content

 ORDER BY p.created_at DESC

-LIMIT :limit OFFSET :offset`,
+LIMIT ?
+OFFSET ?`,

 );

-const total = await db.fetchOne("SELECT COUNT(*) as count FROM products WHERE active = 1");
+const total = await db.fetchOne("SELECT COUNT(*) AS count FROM products WHERE active = 1");

 const catalog = {